 So you have a ton of mics.
 What to do then?

 Other things you can do beyond this are utilizing a stereo room mic or more.
 I've mixed projects with as much as 5 room mics with close and far placements including a mono room.
 These are just for options or you can get creative with them and use room mics during intros to make the drums sound distant.

 One trick I learned from Audio Engineer Kurt Ballou is to leave the room mics on after recording drums and place guitar amps and bass amps as though it were a live performance in the room and recording the rest of the instruments close miked with room mics.
 Then you can mix in the room mic sounds for all instruments to glue the entire track together subtly.
 It's a bit more complicated and experimental but I do encourage you to try it when you have the resources (and time!).
 Doing this method requires an acoustic treated room complete with acoustic panels and bass traps, and DIY acoustic panels.
 Similar principles are used in Guitar Micing.

 So much can be done with drum microphones whether you have just 1 or 20.
 In the end there are no rules when it comes to knowing how to mic drums (after I said all that!) but you have to learn the rules in order to understand what breaking them does to your sound.
 Sometimes it works, sometimes it doesn't but knowing guidelines and standards lets you know how much they deviate from the norm and helps you understand things better when you experiment.

 If you have any questions about miking drums for recording, just ask below and I'll try to help.

 About the Author and Contributors

-An audio engineer of 20 years who specializes in rock and metal recordings, he also plays guitar and produces original music for his band and other content creators.
+I've been an audio engineer for 20 years specializing in rock and metal recordings, and also I play guitar and produce original music for my band and other content creators.